NickGrunert/master-thesis/modules/03_truth_compare.typ

     However these challenges, a sufficiently accurate ground truth is assumed to be sufficient in creating a general idea whether the algorithm is performing in a satisfactory manner or not.
     Therefore in the following sections we will take a look at the different metrics which are used to evaluate the algorithm.

-    === Metrics
+    == Metrics

-    Originally i had intended to write this sections structured in a way such that all theoretical explanations come first, before the results are combined and explained together.
+    This section was originally structured in a way such that all theoretical explanations were to be done beforehand, before the results are combined and explained together.
-    However, this approach was deemed not practical, as in reality each approach was thought of and tested, before analyzing the results and on their basis thinking of the next one.
+    However, this approach was deemed not practical, as in reality each approach was thought of and tested, before analyzing the results and on their basis creating of the next one.
     Especially the final approach is a clear derivation developed from the previous approaches' results.
     Therefore, the following sections about by which metric the algorithm came to be evaluated each of the metrics will be eplained, example results will be shown and the lessons learned will directly be discussed.